8 Fun Facts About Grapes

 It takes about 2.5 pounds of grapes to make one bottle of wine.

-Raisins are dried sweet grapes.
-This process occurs naturally when the grapes are left in sunlight.
+Raisins are dried, sweet grapes.
+The drying happens naturally when the grapes are left in sunlight.

-These plump blue grapes get their name from Concord, Mass., where they were developed.
+These plump blue grapes get their name from Concord, MA, where they were developed.
 They have a distinctive taste and can survive colder climates.

 Grapes come in many colors, including green, red, black, yellow, pink, and purple.
 "White" grapes are actually green.